Blazemeter/taurus/site/dat/docs/Apiritif.md

 #### Foreach

-`foreach` blocks allow to iterate over each element on a page that matches the specified `locators`.
+`foreach` blocks allow iterating over each element on a page that matches the specified `locators`.

 For example: